CopilotC-Nvim/CopilotChat.nvim/README.md

 This will install the pre-commit tool and the pre-commit hooks.

 ## Contributors ✨

+If you want to contribute to this project, please read the [CONTRIBUTING.md](/CONTRIBUTING.md) file.

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):